cscart/docs/install/possible_issues/cscart_working_strange.rst

      $config['database_backend'] = 'pdo';

-5. Save the file and check the results.
+5. Save the file and see if that solves the problem.

 =================
 Not Enough Memory